CS3237-2324S1-G05/Arduino-Code/README.md

 To set up your environment for contributing to this project, please follow these steps:

 1. Ensure you have the Arduino IDE installed on your computer.
+2. Ensure you have MQTT server set up
-2. Install all necessary libraries and ESP32 Board manager
+3. Install all necessary libraries and ESP32 Board manager
-3. Connect your ESP32 / ESP32 Camera module and any other relevant hardware to your computer.
+4. Connect your ESP32 / ESP32 Camera module and any other relevant hardware to your computer.

 ## Usage 🛠️